Table of Contents

 What is lumbar spinal canal stenosis?

 The lumbar spinal canal is the space inside the lower spine that carries nerves to your legs.
 It is very narrow.
 Over the course of many years, the bone and tissue around the canal grow, causing the canal to become even more narrow over time.
-This narrowing is called "stenosis."
+This narrowing is called “stenosis.”
 As the lumbar spinal canal narrows, the nerves that go through it are squeezed.
-This squeezing may cause back pain, leg pain and weakness.Arthritis, falls, accidents, and wear and tear on the spine's bones and joints can also cause lumbar spinal canal stenosis.
+This squeezing may cause back pain, leg pain, weakness, and numbness.

 Is lumbar spinal canal stenosis the same as a ruptured disk?